-When it comes to cooking a fulfilling dinner on weeknights, my keyword, or should I say keywords, are QUICK and SIMPLE!
-I have many a times blogged on how much I love easy recipes that hardly take any of my time and effort and yet seem to please our over-demanding palates.
+When it comes to cooking a fulfilling dinner on weeknights, my keyword, or should I say keywords, are QUICK and SIMPLE – and a Pulao is great to start with!
+I have many times blogged on how much I love easy recipes that hardly take any of my time and effort and yet seem to please our over-demanding palates.
 Truly, coming home in the evening after a long and tiring day doesn’t leave me even in the slightest mood to cook anything.
 But eat we must and that’s where I make use of my instincts.
 A little bit of this, a splash of that, and dinner is on the table!

 When it comes to food, we Indians know how to make a gala of the mere act of eating.
 But at the same time, we have our home-grown secrets of making a simple “Dal-Chawal” meal seem fit for a King, or Queen of course!
-One look at my long list of recipes and you can easily see that many of them are simple to the touch.
+One look at my long list of recipes and you can easily see that many of them are simple to the touch – this Pulao recipe included.
 Don’t get me wrong, I love to cook.
-Infact, I am known to spend an entire day in the kitchen cooking for parties a day in advance.
+In fact, I am known to spend an entire day in the kitchen cooking for parties a day in advance.
 But sometimes, I just want to take it easy.
 After all, even the greatest rulers of all-time needed to take a break!

 JEERA PULAO (CUMIN PILAF)